-DIY Modern Stair Railing for Loft Staircase
+DIY Modern Loft Railing

 Railing doesn't have to look bland, ugly and boring.
 It can be beautiful too and function as a crucial part to a home's aesthetics (on top of being a functional piece of equipment).

-Patrick's Modern Railing Project Details:
+Patrick's Modern Stair Railing Project

 Patrick's railing is a custom solution built from Kee Klamp fittings and pipe.
 These fittings work by sliding onto a length of pipe and tightening down using a set screw (that can be loosened or tightened using an Allen Wrench).

 The railing is made up of two sections.
-The first starts at the base of the staircase and connects to a post halfway up using a Swivel Flange fitting.
+The first starts at the base of the stairs and connects to a post halfway up using a Swivel Flange fitting.
 It is also mounted to the staircase steps using the Railing Flange and the 30 to 60 Degree Single Socket Tee is used to match the angle of the handrail to the angle of the staircase.